mpeniket/intro-text-mod-prompt-shields/README.md

 - **Personalize the user experience:** Ensure the chatbot is appropriate for your use case through altering the system message.
 - **Chat with your own data:** Integrate grounding into the chatbot using, for example, retrieval augmented generation or alternative techniques.
 Consider altering the Microsoft safety system message to ensure grounding in your content.
 See [this solution accelerator](https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator) for more information.
 - **Integrate image upload:** Allow users to input images where your chosen model supports image input.
+Integrate Azure AI Content Safety for images uploaded.

 ---